 - Repair Frequency: If you’re repairing your furnace every year, it doesn’t take too long to figure out you’d be better off putting that money towards a new, more reliable system.

-- Repair vs. Replace Cost: If the cost of repairing your old furnace is 50% or more than the price of new, get a new one because it’s more economical.
+- Repair vs. Replace Cost: If the cost of repairing your old furnace is 50% or more than the price of a new one, get a new system instead because it’s more economical.

 - Unusual Sounds: You’re used to your furnace making some noise, but when it does something unexpected, like making grinding or popping sounds, it’s a sign that something is wrong, and it may be time for a new installation.